TeallSemi GmbH

 The RTL on the right side implements the following improvements to reduce logic depth:

 2.1.
-Transformations to Optimize Datapath
+Transformations for Datapath Optimization

 RTL Code